Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Experiments

 \subsection{Summary of Results}

 We enumerate our key results below:

-\begin{itemize} \item Our model repair defense is the most data-efficient defense on ImageNet.
+\begin{itemize} \itemsep0mm \item Our model repair defense is the most data-efficient defense on ImageNet.
 Using only 2.5\% of clean training data, we can repair all ImageNet models while limiting the test accuracy degradation to at most $\Delta=2\%$.
-This makes our defense approximately $2\times$ more data efficient than existing methods. \item Our calibrated trigger inversion (see \Cref{alg:neural-cleanse++}) detects backdooring at a higher rate than Neural Cleanse~\cite{wang2019neural}. \item An attack that needs to optimize both undetectability and robustness can be repaired with little loss in test accuracy. \item Detecting whether an attack has occurred is more successful than a complete and faithful reconstruction of the trigger. \item Model repair with the reverse-engineered trigger is often insufficient because, based on our observations, the reversed trigger is often too dissimilar from the real trigger. \item Comparing attacks by their effectiveness against different models reveals that attacks against larger models are more robust (i.e., harder to repair), but also more easily detectable. \end{itemize}
+This makes our defense approximately $2\times$ more data efficient than existing methods. \item Our calibrated trigger inversion detects backdooring at a higher accuracy than Neural Cleanse~\cite{wang2019neural}. \item An attack that needs to optimize both undetectability and robustness can be repaired with a limited decline in the model's test accuracy. \item Detecting anomalous behavior in a model is not analogous to a faithful reconstruction of the trigger. \item Model repair with the reverse-engineered trigger is often unsuccessful because the reversed trigger is too dissimilar from the real trigger. \item Comparing attacks by their effectiveness against different models reveals that attacks against larger models are more robust but also more easily detectable. \end{itemize}